gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 - Debug: Logs every file that was discovered and the resulting action.
 This level of logging is useful for troubleshooting but slows down the Azure Information Protection scanner.

-- Info: Logs only the files that were successfully labeled by the scanner, or would be labeled if the scanner is in discovery mode.
+- Info: Logs only the files that were successfully labeled by the scanner, or would be labeled when the scanner is in discovery mode.

 - Error: Logs only the files that the scanner attempted to label but could not.
 For example, a justification reason was required but not specified.
 Or, a file was in use, or the scanner service did not have write access to the file.
+Other reasons include trying to label a file for classification-only when the file type doesn't support this action, and trying to label files that are automatically excluded.
+For more information about the last two scenarios, see [File types supported by the Azure Information Protection client](https://docs.microsoft.com/information-protection/rms-client/client-admin-guide-file-types) from the admin guide.

 - Off: Disables reporting, which results in the best performance for the scanner.